beeety/Predictive-Analytics-For-Business/README.md

 framework to work through the problem and build a linear regression model to provide results and a recommendation
 #### Predictive Techniques
+* Linear Regression
-Linear Regression, Porblem Solving Framework
+* Porblem Solving Framework

 ### Project: Create an Analytical Dataset
 #### Context
 A pet store chain is selecting the location for its next store.
 You will use data preparation techniques to build a robust analytic dataset and use it to build a predictive model to select the best location.
 #### Predictive Techniques
-Data Wrangling
+* Data Wrangling

 ### Project: Predict Loan Default Risk
 #### Context
 A bank recently received an influx of loan applications.
 You will build and apply a classification model to provide a recommendation on which loan applicants the bank should lend to.
 #### Predictive Techniques
-Classification Models
+* Classification Models

 ### Project: A/B Test a New Menu Launch
 #### Context
 A chain of coffee shops is considering launching a new menu.
 You will design and analyze an A/B test and write up a recommendation on whether the chain should introduce the new menu.
 #### Predictive Techniques
-A/B Testing
+* A/B Testing

 ### Project: Retail Chain Expansion
 #### Context